☀️Fun EOY Review Ideas!

 Step 3: Teaching Point of View Differentiation (Do I agree with them?)

-Now that students have determined the author or speaker or character’s feelings and/or point of view, they can decide if they agree or disagree with them.
+Now that students have determined the author or speaker or character’s feelings and/or point of view, they can decide if they agree or disagree with them as they think about their own point of view.

 In fiction: